 - Australia - Ningaloo Reef migrating whales from August to October

-The Vava'u Islands are having a few beaches in the south, but the beautiful ones are situated in the north.
+The Vava'u Islands have a few beaches in the south, but the beautiful ones are situated in the north.
 These beaches are difficult to reach, but it's easier by boat.

 Reviewed by my friend and diver Leif

-I've stayed there for 14 days and I'd recommend a minimum stay of a week.
-You need to keep in mind that Sundays means no business in Tonga; no diving, no snorkelling, no flights - no activities!
-I've chosen Beluga diving and I was really lucky; I spotted whales on each day I went out to snorkel - in total 8 days.
-Beluga is offering a good service and they got out with three boats connected by radio and share their whale sightings.
-In addition, they have a small B&B on the hill; there are no five-star resorts on vava'u which is great.
+I've stayed there for 14 days, and I'd recommend a minimum stay of a week.
+You must remember that Sundays mean no business in Tonga; no diving, snorkelling, no flights - no activities!
+I've chosen Beluga diving, and I was fortunate; I spotted whales on each day I went out to snorkel - in total, 8 days.
+Beluga offers a good service, and they got out with three boats connected by radio and shared their whale sightings.
+In addition, they have a small B&B on the hill; there are no five-star resorts in vava'u which is great.